Adaptive user interfaces in systems targeting chronic disease: a systematic literature review

-From these results, we find that a significant amount of research comes from academia, i.e., 73\% of papers, followed by a small amount of research (17\%) from industry-academic collaborations.
-There are limited studies that come from government initiatives (4\%) and industry (6\%).
-To date, most applications of AUI seem to be confined to academia.
-We also checked the included studies against the criteria for QA.
-In view of the QA results, it is concluded that most included papers established good objectives and context to present the research paper.
-The results also show that much effort has been put into the appropriateness of the way the research was designed to address the problem.
-One aspect still has room for improvement is the way studies describe the AUI.
-Another aspect to be improved is the outcome and result analysis reporting, in order to better validate the research results.
-Another point that should be improved is the findings, limitations, and future work statements in the studies, in order to better understand the presented approach.
-The following sections provide analysis and answers for our five RQs.
-The answers to all RQs, the existing SLRs and surveys found in the literature helped us develop the classification taxonomy (Section \ref{sec:discussion}).
-Some classes in this taxonomy are not mutually exclusive, and each study can be inserted into one or more of them.
+From these results, we found that a significant amount of research comes from academia, i.e., 73\% of papers, followed by a small amount of research (17\%) from industry-academic collaborations.
+There are limited studies from government initiatives (4\%) and industry (6\%).
+To date, most applications with AUI seem to be confined to academia.
+Most included studies met QA criteria with clear objectives and contextual information.
+However, improvements are needed in describing the AUI, reporting outcome analysis, and providing comprehensive findings, limitations, and future work statements.
+The subsequent sections present an in-depth analysis and responses to our five RQs.